Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Sourdough galette with peaches and strawberries

-How To Make A Sourdough Galette {Step-By-Step}
+How To Make A Sourdough Galette {Step-By-Step Recipe}

 First, you’ll need the galette dough which you can find here.
 After it’s made, the dough can be used within 30 minutes or chilled up to 2 days.
 Plan accordingly.
 The rest of the instructions are outlined below in 4 main steps: making the filling, rolling the dough, assembling, and baking the galette.